-If you’ve tried getting items from Minecraft villagers then lately you might have noticed that their prices keep going up.
-This is not a bug in the game, nor is it an error, rather it is an intended system.
-In this article, we’ll explain all the reasons why Minecraft Villager Prices keep going up.
+If you’ve tried getting items from Minecraft villagers, you might have noticed that their prices have kept increasing lately.
+This is not a bug in the game or an error but an intended system.
+In this article, we’ll explain why Minecraft Villager Prices keep increasing.

 - Supply and Demand